- 100% No Win No Fee

 • These funds can help cover funeral expenses, medical bills, and other financial obligations.

-Members of all Australian superannuation funds typically receive life insurance cover, also known as death benefits.
-This policy (and the super account balance) can be claimed by the dependents of the deceased.
+Members of all Australian superannuation funds typically receive life insurance cover automatically.
+The dependents of the deceased can then claim the super death benefit policy (and the account balance) when the member dies.

 Types of Life Insurance Policies